 Over 650 experts applied to shape the Future of AI in Research

 Two months ago, we asked AI experts accross Europe to join our AI in Science Working Groups.
 With over 650 applications, actors from academia, research centres, infrastructures, and industry have showed a massive interest in joining one or more working groups.
+Currently, SCIANCE partners are evaluating all applicants, ensuring that all working groups have a balanced composition – we are identifying experts with the most relevant expertise and the ability to contribute to our activities, while at the same time also ensuring sufficient diversity accross disciplines, EU Member States and Associated Countries, career stages, and gender.
+We will aim for a broad representation from diverse stakeholder communities, including academia, industry, research infrastructures, civil society, and public bodies.

 Please note that, while the applications are formally closed, we are still working on cleaning and deduplicating the data.
 Final numbers can vary slightly from the statistics presented here.